John Carpenter’s Halloween 1978 Review

 In the opening, an unseen maniac escapes from an institution and heads back to the town where he murdered his sister when he was six years old.
 It’s the anniversary of his previous crime and he is back to celebrate it in some style.

 Whether or not Halloween started the slasher genre is irrelevant, this is the best example by a country mile and it’s crazy to think that it’s never been improved upon.
-It’s impossible to come up with another movie that has been imitated as many times and as I said to the girl that I watched it with, you may have seen this all before, but this is where it came from – this is the source.
+It’s impossible to come up with another movie that has been imitated as many times and as I said to the girl that I watched it with, you may have seen this all before, but this is where it came from – this is the source code.
 The rest are just wannabes.

 You’ve read all the praise before, but for me this is without a doubt the best horror movie anywhere ever.
-I would also suggest that Carpenter at the height of his creativity was the greatest director.
+I would also suggest that Carpenter at the height of his creativity was the greatest horror director.

 Watch it tonight, go on, I dare you…